grafana/agent/docs/configuration-reference.md

   # configuring basic auth or bearer_token/bearer_token_file.
   [ enabled: <boolean> | default = false ]

   # Region to use for signing the requests.
+When sigv4.enabled is true,
-Should be the region of the AMP
+  # must be non-empty and must be the region of the AMP workspace specified
-  # workspace.
-Must be provided when sig4.enabled is true.
+  # by the remote_write URL.
   region: <string>

 # Configures the remote write request's TLS settings.
 tls_config: